omeka/omeka-s-enduser/sites/sites.md

 ![Sites show page, displaying summary information](../sites/sitesfiles/sites_show.png)

-On the left-hand navigation are options for site *settings* and site *pages*.
+On the left-hand navigation are options for *General* options, site *Settings* and site *Pages*.
 Settings include: administrative options, the item pool, navigation management, and user permissions.

 The standard options in the left hand navigation (items, item sets, etc) are still available under the *Global Navigation* header.
 Click the orange arrow to reveal those menu options.

-## Site Settings.
+## General
 Site settings have the following tabs: Admin, Item Pool, [Navigation](../sites/site_navigation.md), and User Permissions.

 On the *Admin* tab on the edit site page, you can change the site’s *URL Slug*, *Title*, and *Theme*